cncf/wg-serverless/workflow/spec/spec.md

             }
         },
         "default": {
-            "description": "Next transition of the workflow if there is no match for any choices", "$ref": "#/definitions/transition"
+            "description": "Next transition of the workflow if there is no match for any conditions", "$ref": "#/definitions/transition"
         },
         "dataInputSchema": {